 edn or parens.

-Now I have to figure out how to send EDN formatted data through web sockets - so I don't have to deal with encoding/decoding.
-Since the front-end is also in Clojure, it's pointless to convert the data from one format to another.
-I am confident this is possible.
-I just need to find out how exactly to do it in my project.
+Now I have to figure out how to send EDN formatted data through web sockets - so I don’t have to deal with encoding/decoding.
+Since the front end is also in Clojure, converting the data from one format to another is pointless.
+I am confident this is possible, but I don’t have experience with it.
+I might have to make an EDN - JSON - EDN conversion.

-A lingering issue is the representation of relations in the form schema.
-I should be able to make assumptions about the node label, but I'd rather not.
+A lingering issue is the representation of relations in the schema form.
+I should be able to make assumptions about the node label, but I’d rather not.